th-herve/vimwiki/docs/c++_access_specifiers.md

 In C++ this translate by declaring a class members/attributes as `private`.
 So they cannot be accessed from outside the class.

-However, if the program may need to interact with those values.
-It can still do so wit `accessor functions` and `mutator functions` (getter and setter).
+However, if the program may need to interact with those values, it can still do so with `accessor functions` and `mutator functions` (getter and setter).

 ## Accessor functions